Sustainable Agricultural Intensification

 Jason Snyder, Thomas Jayne, Jordan Chamberlin, Paul Samboko, Nicole Mason, 2019.
 Can Agricultural Productivity Growth Shape The Development of the Non- Farm Rural Economy?
 Geographically Localized Evidence from Zambia, FSP Research Paper 158.

 Steven Haggblade, Naman Keita, Abdramane Traoré, Pierre Traoré, Amadou Diarra and Veronique Thériault, 2019.
 A Market Survey of Fraudulent Pesticides Sold in Mali.
 FSP Research Paper 157.

 Ame Cho and Ben Belton, 2019.
 Growth and Transformation in Off- Farm Segments of the Maize Value Chain in Shan State.
 FSP Research Paper 156.

 Switching Up Climate-Smart Agriculture Adoption: Do 'Green' Subsidies, Insurance, Risk Aversion and Impatience Matter?

 Hambulo Ngoma, Nicole M. Mason-Wardell, Paul C. Samboko, and Peter Hangoma, 2019.
 Switching Up Climate-Smart Agriculture Adoption: Do 'Green' Subsidies, Insurance, Risk Aversion and Impatience Matter?, FSP Research Paper 164.

 Published on September 18, 2019

-Olivier Ecker and Adam Kennedy, 2019.
-Transforming Agriculture to Improve Food and Nutrition Security in Nigeria, FSP Research Brief 99, East Lansing: Michigan State University.
+Hiroyuki Takeshima and Adam Kennedy, 2019.
+Mechanization in Nigeria: What needs to be done to stimulate demand and support market growth?, FSP Research Brief 98, East Lansing: Michigan State University.

 There are no entries at this time.